Student Learning Outcomes

 What They Are

-Learning outcomes, often called "learning objectives," are statements that describe desired student learning as the result of participation in a course or program.
-Learning outcomes define
+Student learning outcomes are statements that describe desired student learning as the result of participation in a course or program.
+Student learning outcomes define

 - the type of knowledge students will gain (see the 2001 revision of Bloom's taxonomy to the right)

-- a means for the instructor to assess student learning success
+- a measurable means for the instructor to assess student learning success

 Why They Are Important

-Selecting learning outcomes is an important step in course development
+Selecting student learning outcomes is an important step in course development

 Once you define what students need to know and how they will demonstrate their knowledge, you will be able to select the resources and activities that will lead to successful learning.
 By starting with the results you are striving for, you can step backwards through the planning process to ensure that your course or program has the components that will achieve your desired student outcomes.

-Clearly defined learning outcomes are necessary to accurately assess student success
+Clearly defined student learning outcomes are necessary to accurately assess student success

 Once you define the results of your teaching: what students need to know and how they will demonstrate their knowledge, you are able build assessment activities that directly measure student success.